kayongo95/JavaScript-Practice-Exercises/Set-1/README.md

-# my first set of the exercise
+# My First Set-1 of the exercise

-## i tackled the issues below
+## I Tackled The Issues below

 1. Data Types
 2. Variables